zamanianlab/ZamanianLabDocs/docs/protocols/Molecular_Biology/Sanger_Sequencing/Sanger_Sequencing.md

 5. Fill out the submission form and print 2 copies

 6. Place one copy in the correct cubby above the freezer and place the other copy on Kathy's desk

+## Plasmid Sequencing (Plasmidsaurus)

+### Materials

+- 8-well stripcap tubes
+- parafilm
+- plasmids (>10 µL at 30 ng/µL)

+### Protocol

+1. Schedule a parcel pickup with FedEx and affix the parcel label to a FedEx envelope.

+2. Submit a plasmid sequencing order through [Plasmidsaurus](https://www.plasmidsaurus.com/).
+You will need to create an account if you do not already have one.
+Enter the plasmid names in the exact order they will be deposited into the 8-well stripcap tubes.
+Also include the FedEx tracking number on the order form where indicated.

+3. Use the Qubit to measure the concentration of each plasmid and normalize each plasmid to 30 ng/µL with nuclease-free water.
+Add at least 10 µL of each plasmid to a tube in a 8-well stripcap tube.

+4. When all plasmids for sequencing are ready and aliquoted into the striptubes, use parafilm to seal the caps and ensure they do not open during transit.
+Place the striptubes in the FedEx envelope and prepare for pickup.

+5. Plasmidsaurus will email the results in 3-5 business days.